What is Spark?

 Even though Hadoop was gaining wide adoption at this point, there really weren’t any good interfaces for analysts and data scientists to use.
 So, in 2009, a group of people at the University of California Berkeley ampLab started a new project to solve this problem.
 Thus Spark was born – and was released as open source a year later.

 Spark enables rapid innovation and high performance in your applications.
 But as your applications grow in complexity, inefficiencies are bound to be introduced.
 These inefficiencies add up to significant performance losses and increased processing costs.

 For example, a Spark cluster may have idle time between batches because of slow data writes on the server.
 Batch modes become idle because the next batch can’t start until all of the previous tasks haven’t been completed yet.
 Your Spark jobs are “bottlenecked on writes.”

 When this happens, you can’t scale your application horizontally – adding more servers to help with processing won’t improve your application performance.
 Instead, you’d just be increasing the idle time of your clusters.

 Unravel Data for Spark APM

 This is where Unravel Data comes in to save the day.
-Unravel Data for Spark provides a comprehensive full-stack, intelligent, and automated approach to Spark operations and application performance management across your big data architecture.
+Unravel Data for Spark provides a comprehensive full-stack, intelligent, and automated approach to Spark operations and application performance management across your modern data stack architecture.